jisha17/Openpyxl-Workbook-Project/README.md

 1. Create Workbook and sheets- Creates a workbook with three sheets named in it.
 2.Writting and formatting sheets- Used the created sheet to insert all datas in side the cell by formaating all entered cell.

-This program is developed in jupyter notebook using python
+This program is developed in jupyter notebook.
+Programming language used:- Python,
+Version of Python:3.6.